argoproj/argo-cd/docs/operator-manual/high_availability.md

 For 1000 application we use 50 for `--status-processors` and 25 for `--operation-processors`

 * The manifest generation typically takes the most time during reconciliation.
 The duration of manifest generation is limited to make sure the controller refresh queue does not overflow.
 The app reconciliation fails with `Context deadline exceeded` error if the manifest generation is taking too much time.
-As a workaround increase the value or `--repo-server-timeout-seconds` and consider scaling up the `argocd-repo-server` deployment.
+As a workaround increase the value of `--repo-server-timeout-seconds` and consider scaling up the `argocd-repo-server` deployment.

-* The controller uses `kubectl` fork/exec to push changes into the cluster and to convert resources from the preferred version into the user specified version
-(e.g. Deployment `apps/v1` into `extensions/v1beta1`).
-The same applies for the config management tool `kubectl` fork/exec, it might cause a pod OOM kill.
-Use `--kubectl-parallelism-limit` flag to limit the number of allowed concurrent kubectl fork/execs.

 * The controller uses Kubernetes watch APIs to maintain a lightweight Kubernetes cluster cache.
 This allows avoiding querying Kubernetes during app reconciliation and significantly improves performance.
 For performance reasons the controller monitors and caches only the preferred versions of a resource.
 During reconciliation, the controller might have to convert cached resources from the preferred version into a version of the resource stored in Git.
 If `kubectl convert` fails because the conversion is not supported then the controller falls back to Kubernetes API query which slows down reconciliation.
 In this case, we advise to use the preferred resource version in Git.

 * The controller polls Git every 3m by default.
-You can increase this duration using the `timeout.reconciliation` setting in the `argocd-cm` ConfigMap.
+You can change this duration using the `timeout.reconciliation` setting in the `argocd-cm` ConfigMap.
 The value of `timeout.reconciliation` is a duration string e.g `60s`, `1m`, `1h` or `1d`.

 * If the controller is managing too many clusters and uses too much memory then you can shard clusters across multiple controller replicas.
 To enable sharding increase the number of replicas in `argocd-application-controller` `StatefulSet`